 The itching usually lasts for several days and can sometimes keep you awake at night.
 You may also notice that your skin turns red and has bumps, blisters, or a hive-like rash that may take a week or two to heal.

-If you're a guy and you get a chigger bite on your penis, you could get a condition known as "summer penile syndrome."
+If you get a chigger bite on your penis, you could get a condition known as "summer penile syndrome."
 It causes swelling, itching, and trouble peeing.
 This can last for a few days to a few weeks.

 What to Do if You Get Bites